 Estate planning is the process of getting your affairs in order so that you make things easier for your surviving family members when life ends.
 Not only that, it puts you in charge of your finances and you control the outcome of many years of your hard work and savings.
 We encourage individuals to put plans for the future in place now.

 A well designed estate plan will not only benefit your family when you are gone, but it can also be an important part of your business and investment planning as well.
-We can help you minimize taxes, maximize returns and protect yourself and your assets- Michael G. Kelly, Attorney at Law is a Certified Specialist in Taxation Law.
+We can help you minimize taxes, maximize returns and protect yourself and your assets- Michael G. Kelly, Attorney at Law is a Certified Practitioner in Individual and Small Business Taxation.
 An estate plan should at least include a will, a general durable power of attorney for finances, and a health care advocate power of attorney.
-We tailor the plan to fit your needs, goals, and concerns.
+We tailor the plan to fit your needs, goals and concerns.

 No matter what the size of your estate is, everyone can benefit from estate planning.
 For example, planning for disability by having someone designated to make your healthcare decisions and manage your personal property is very important.
 Having a trusted individual with authority to manage your health care and finances, if necessary, reduces stress and burden on you and your family.